 Teaching Assistant, Chemistry 2301/2302: Physical Chemistry, Dalhousie University, Canada (1992 – 1994)

 Teaching Assistant, Chemistry 1011: Introductory Chemistry, Dalhousie University, Canada (1990 – 1992)

-As my research interests span the physical, ecological, and human sciences, I have published widely, in journals ranging from Science, Molecular Physics, Frontiers in Ecology and the Environment, Ecology and Society, to Journal of Agricultural and Environmental Ethics.
-I have led an unconventional academic career, with spurts and gasps, as I enter new domains of inquiry and radically challenge my pre-existing paradigms to integrate new knowledge, perspectives, and methodologies.
-Rather than be an expert of any one discipline, I am a relational thinker and transdisciplinary scholar attracted to interfaces, be they between states of matter, disciplines or cultures.
-Arthur Koestler argued that the essence of creativity, whether in humour, science, or art, was due to perceiving a situation or idea in two self-consistent, but habitually incompatible frames of reference.
-The idea of dual competency is also inherent in "vitenskapteori," which clumsily translates to the study of the sciences and the humanities, a centre for which I now call my academic home.
-So, despite being an itinerant academic, I believe that to solve the greatest challenges of nature and society, one needs to be completely disrespectful to disciplinary boundaries that have no bearing on the real world.
-Unfortunately, this means that it is not easy for me to publish in academic journals, but watch out, my geyser is about to burst!
+My research is situated at the science-society-policy nexus, spanning the physical, ecological, and human sciences.
+I have published in journals ranging from Science, Frontiers in Ecology and the Environment, to Humanities and Social Sciences Communications.
+My academic career has been unconventional, with spurts and gasps, as I enter new domains of inquiry to radically challenge my pre-existing paradigms.
+Rather than be an expert of only one discipline, I am a transdisciplinary scholar attracted to interfaces, be they between states of matter, disciplines or cultures.
+Arthur Koestler wrote that creativity in humour, science, and art arises from perceiving a situation or idea in two self-consistent, but habitually incompatible frames of reference.
+I am honing my dual competency in the sciences and humanities, notably ethics, to forge viable, just, and lasting solutions to today's grand societal and environmental challenges.

 Journal articles and book chapters